minellogiacomo/Sendero/readme.txt

-*This is my fork of Sendero, with user selected N & K in the nkcs model*
+This is my fork of Sendero, with arbitrary N & K in the nkcs model.

+The Sendero Project is based at the University of Bath and is led by Julian Padget (Computer Science) and Richard Vidgen (Management).
+Sendero has implemented Stuart Kauffman's NK(C) models in REPAST, an agent-based modeling environment.
+The software was first developed by Amy Marshall and Rick Mellor, for their final year projects while computer science students at the University of Bath.
+The software developed by Amy has since been developed further and packaged by James Mitchell.
 ---------------
 sendero project
 ---------------